cvlab-yonsei/ACLS/README.md

-# ACLS
+# PyTorch implementation of "ACLS:Adaptive and Conditional Label Smoothing for Network Calibration"

-An official implementation of "ACLS:Adaptive and Conditional Label Smoothing for Network Calibration" (ICCV 2023) in PyTorch.
+Code will be released soon